nickdeupree/Folders2CSV/README.md

    - **Select or create a CSV file** (recommended location: `~/Downloads/mastering_folders.csv`).
    - **Select the drives** you want to scan.
    - **Click "Process Selected Drives"** to generate or update the CSV.
+   - **Switch to "View CSV" mode** to browse and search your CSV data by folder or drive name.

 4. **The CSV will contain:**
    - `Folder Name`
    - `Drive Name`

+## Configuration Storage

+- The app stores your last used CSV path and mode in `~/Library/Application Support/Folders2CSV/config.json` (macOS).
+This enables quick startup and seamless workflow.

 ## File Structure